pamymaf/Exocolonist-AP/apworld/exocolonist/docs/en_Exocolonist.md

 ## Locations

+Every job you can unlock is a location.

+### Friendsanity

-Each job you unlock, every multiple of 20 friendship for every character, every character you can date, and special events are locations.
+If enabled, each multiple of 20 friendship points for each character is a check.

+### Datesanity

+If enabled, dating each character is a check.

+### Perksanity

+If enabled, each skill perk is a check.
+Additionally, skills will be locked so you cannot progress past a perk you don't have.
+As an example, if you have perception perk 1 you can level your perception to 66.
+But if you have no perks, you can only level the skill to 33.

-### Special events?
+### Special events

 Right now the special events are
   - Save Tammy